Robust human intelligence network is the key to defeat militancy in Jammu & Kashmir

 Read also: Bangladesh crisis: India’s security challenges, strategy to tackle them

-It will be not only difficult but near-impossible to defeat infiltration and militancy without hard and real-time intelligence.
+It will be not only difficult but almost impossible to defeat infiltration and militancy without hard and real-time intelligence.
 The most appropriate and effective source for this purpose is human intelligence.
 The sharing of intelligence also needs to be decentralized for timely dissemination.
 The counterinsurgency grid also needs real-time cooperation and coordination between different security tiers and intelligence agencies.

 Disclaimer: The views expressed in the article are the author’s own and don’t necessarily reflect the views of India Sentinels.